Course 133 VoIP and SIP Training:

 Fundamentals of VoIP & IP Telecom Networks

-Fundamentals of VoIP & IP Telecom Networks is a three-day vendor-independent training course covering all aspects of Voice over IP and the network it runs on.
+Fundamentals of VoIP & IP Telecom Networks is a three-day vendor-independent training course covering Voice over IP and the IP telecom network it runs on.

-Specifically designed for non-engineering professionals, this course will fill in the gaps and get you up to speed on all of the fundamental concepts and technologies involved with Voice over IP, SIP, SIP trunking, VoIP phone systems and telecom networks.
+Specifically designed for non-engineering professionals, this course will fill in the gaps and get you up to speed on all of the concepts and technologies involved in Voice over IP, SIP, SIP trunking, VoIP phone systems and telecom services and networks... beginning with a solid base in the fundamentals.

 Eliminate buzzword frustration, and gain the knowledge to be confident!